2020 FINALIST IAN Book of the Year Awards for Women’s Fiction

 Book one in the Life Imperfect series.
-Available in e-book, paperback, and hardcover formats.
+Available in e-book and paperback.
 Click here for other books in this series.

 The romantic tension and momentum of Finding Annie is off the charts… I can’t wait for the next book in this series.Lauren Sapala, author of The INFJ Revolution

 Finding Annie is one of those books that will resonate with you well after it is over, a deep connection to the characters lingering.
 The story provides a real-life picture of what it is like to live through physical and sexual abuse, neglect, abandonment, and the aftermath of it all.
 But it’s also a love story—a rollercoaster that navigates through intense self-doubt, feelings of worthlessness, and a deeper love than you could ever imagine, leaving you yearning to discover what happens next.
 As if my favorite TV show has just ended, I’m impatiently counting down the days until the next novel in this incredible series is available.Rachael Brooks, author of Beads: A Memoir About Falling Apart and Putting Yourself Back Together Again